-Ор- Action
+Op- Action

 tion

 Quick Type your keywords in the Quick Search field.
 Typing at least three characters will display all the matching

 Search possibilities under Menu items and the relevant documents under Help articles.
 Click on the options under

 Menu items to perform action of particular functionality or object.
 Click on any of the Help articles to open

 the help of that topic with highlighted text in a separate window.

-Note :- If any of the option under Menu items is disabled, then it will provide information via info icon.
+Note:- If any of the option under Menu items is disabled, then it will provide information via info icon.

-About Click to open a window where you will find information about pgAdmin; this includes the current version
+About

 pgAd- and the current user.

 min

 4

 On- Click to open documentation support for using pgAdmin utilities, tools and dialogs.
 Navigate (in the newly

 line opened tab?) help documents in the left browser pane or use the search bar to specify a topic.

 Help

 pgAd- Click to open the pgAdmin.org website in a browser window.

 min

 Web-

 site

 Post- Click to access the PostgreSQL core documentation hosted at the PostgreSQL site.
 The site also offers

-greSQ Lguides, tutorials, and resources.
+~ Lguides, tutorials, and resources.

 Web-

 site

-1.13 Toolbar
+1.14 Toolbar